-The projector was also designed for extremely low audible noise operation, using a new “auto” function that adapts and optimizes fan speeds, and reduces temperatures and fan noise, while maximizing overall processing power.
+The projector was also designed for extremely low audible noise operation, using a new “auto” function that adapts and optimizes fan speeds, reducing temperatures and fan noise, while maximizing overall processing power.

-Because unit uses three DMD chips, no color wheel is necessary, further reducing any picture artifacts.
+Because the unit uses three DMD chips, no color wheel is necessary, reducing further any picture artifacts.

 Upon the release of the C3X, SIM2 said it will reposition its entire single-chip DLP line to take into account the low price point of the new flagship three-chip model.